 When you're asked to donate

 Not everyone on Be The Match Registry® will match and be asked to donate to a patient.
-In fact, the chances of donating are 1 in 540.
+In fact, the chances of donating are about 1 in 540.
 If you are asked to donate, the patient's doctor has chosen you as the best donor.

 Becoming a bone marrow donor is an important commitment.
 If you are asked to be a donor for a patient, you will receive all the information needed to make this decision.
 We encourage you to discuss your decision to donate with your family and friends.
 They can help support you through the process.